DonNinja/YouTube-Chapter-Pauser/README.md

 - Button to set the video to be paused when current chapter ends

+## Future features

+- Allowing users to set a custom stop time, and choose what chapter they want to finish

 ## Install

 ### Will be updated when released